scarlettDiMa/cs269_paper_summary/README.md

 The paper summary for the course cs269

-To run the code sample, you need to install emoji on your local laptop using: pip install emoji
+To run the code sample, you need to install emoji, Keras, TensorFlow, text-unidecode on your local laptop Please use the setup.py to install them: python setup.py install